How to Not Be Nervous at a Job Interview

 Research Deeply, But Smartly

 Intelligent research reduces unknowns and gives you ammunition for confident answers.
 Rather than surface-level facts, focus on three layers: company strategy, role impact, and cultural signals.
-Know how the team you’d join creates value, which KPIs matter, and what language the organization uses to describe success.
+Know how the team you’d join creates value, which KPIs matter, and what language the organisation uses to describe success.

 Rehearse With Purpose